-Article 5: Amend Section VII.
-Signs by replacing said section in its entirety with revised language to further clarify and provide additional guidance on the type, number, maximum area, and design of signage entirety with revised language to further clarify and provide additional guidance regarding density bonuses and open space design and requirements for Residential Open Space Cluster Developments.
+Article 6: Amend Section VIII.
+Residential Open Space Cluster Development by replacing said section in its entirety with revised language to further clarify and provide additional guidance regarding density bonuses and open space design and requirements for Residential Open Space Cluster Developments.
 In addition, replace Section 3.6 Table of Uses, Additional Notes in its entirety with revised language to reflect the updated criteria and standards pertaining to the issuance of a Conditional Use Permit.